 The Stanford Adult ReconstructionFellowship accepts applications through the SF Match Program.

 Applicants must have a current California State Medical License and be board-eligible, with the satisfactory completion of an approved orthopaedic residency training program.
 This requires two years of ACGME-accredited training in the United States or Canada and completion of all three parts of the U.S. Medical Licensing Examination.

 For more information on the requirements for obtaining a California State Medical License, please visit the Medical Board of California.

-Stuart B. Goodman, MD, PhD
+As discussed by Stuart Goodman, MD, PhD

 Healthcare Reform and Total Joint Replacement

 2022 - 2023